The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

 ./script.sh

-2. It checks whether the first two characters are #!.
+2. It checks if the first two characters of the file are #!

 #!/bin/bash